Examples of homology 3-spheres whose Chern-Simons function is not Morse-Bott: Introduction

 \section{Introduction}

-The purpose of this article is to address a question raised by D.~ Ruberman\footnote{Private communication.}, namely, whether there exist examples of {\em homology 3-spheres $M$} for which the $SU(2)$ Chern-Simons function a circle-valued function on the space of gauge equivalence classes of irreducible $SU(2)$ connections, fails to be Morse-Bott.
-We construct an example of a homology 3-sphere whose Chern-Simons function has a degenerate isolated critical point, as well as one for which the critical set of the Chern-Simons function has a path component not homeomorphic to a manifold.
-It is known that there are Seifert-fibered homology spheres for which the $SU(3)$ Chern-Simons function is not Morse-Bott \cite{BHK}.
+The purpose of this article is to address a question raised to us by D.~ Ruberman, namely, whether there exist examples of {\em homology 3-spheres $M$} for which the $SU(2)$ Chern-Simons function a circle-valued function on the space of gauge equivalence classes of irreducible $SU(2)$ connections, fails to be Morse-Bott.
+We construct an example of a homology 3-sphere whose Chern-Simons function has a degenerate isolated critical point; this example solves Problem 3.105(B) in \cite{Kirby-Problem-List}.
+In addition, we construct a homology 3-sphere for which the critical set of the Chern-Simons function has a path component not homeomorphic to a manifold.

 As is well known, holonomy identifies the critical set of $c_M$ with the irreducible character variety (a real semi-algebraic set): where $\theta$ denotes the trivial homomorphism.
 For any homomorphism $\rho \colon \pi_1(M) \to SU(2)$ (henceforth called a representation), the cohomology group $H^1(M;su(2)_{\ad\rho})$ is called the {\em Zariski tangent space} of $\chi(M)$ at $\rho$.
-Since $M$ is a homology 3-sphere, the conjugacy class $[\theta]$ of $\theta$ is isolated in the character variety; it follows that $\chi^*(M)$ is compact \cite{Akbulut-McCarthy}.
+If $M$ is a homology 3-sphere, the conjugacy class $[\theta]$ of $\theta$ is isolated in the character variety; it follows that $\chi^*(M)$ is compact \cite{Akbulut-McCarthy}.
 The Hodge theorem identifies the kernel of the Hessian of $c_M$ at $\rho$ with the Zariski tangent space of $\chi(M)$ at $\rho$ (e.g., see \cite{Taubes}).
 The function $c_M$ is Morse if all its critical points are non-degenerate; i.e., the Zariski tangent space is trivial at each critical point.
 It is widely known that if $M$ is a connected sum of nontrivial homology spheres, $c_M$ is not Morse because $\pi_1$ is a nontrivial free product; there are gluing parameters (also known as bending parameters), related to conjugating a representation of one factor but not the other.

-The Chern-Simons function $c_M$ is called Morse-Bott if and only if every path component of the critical set is a smooth manifold, and for each $[\rho]\in \chi^*(M)$ the dimension of the Zariski tangent space of $\chi(M)$ at $[\rho]$ equals the dimension of the path component containing $[\rho]$.
+The Chern-Simons function $c_M:\mathcal B^* \to \RR/\ZZ$ is Morse-Bott if every path component of the critical set is a smooth manifold and if the Hessian of $c_M$ defines a non-degenerate bilinear form on the normal bundles of the critical submanifolds (see, for example, \cite{Nicolaescu}).
+This translates into the condition that, for each $[\rho]\in \chi^*(M)$, the dimension of the Zariski tangent space of $\chi^*(M)$ at $[\rho]$ equals the dimension of the path component containing $[\rho]$.

 Fintushel-Stern \cite{Fintushel-Stern} showed that if $M$ is a Seifert-fibered homology 3-sphere, then $c_M$ is Morse-Bott.
 Given two homology spheres $M_1,M_2$ such that $c_{M_i}$ is Morse-Bott for $i=1,2$, the connected sum $M_1\# M_2$ also has a Morse-Bott Chern-Simons function.
 In fact, given path components $C_1\subset \chi^*(M_1)$ and $C_2\subset \chi^*(M_2)$, there are three associated components in $\chi^*(M_1\# M_2) $, diffeomorphic to $C_1\times [\theta_2]$, $[\theta_1]\times C_2$, and $C_1 \times \left( SU(2)/\{ \pm 1\} \right) \times C_2 \subset \chi^*(M_1\# M_2)$.
 The latter is obtained by pairing each $\rho_1$ representing an equivalence class in $C_1$ with all $SU(2)$ conjugates of a $\rho_2$ representing a class in $C_2$.